 Other animals are often used in therapy as well, but horses have become the most popular due to the immediate feedback they provide.
 They are also large and intimidating, which forces the person to both gain trust from the horse and also trust the animal not to hurt them.

-You might think that equine therapy is just riding horses, but it’s much more than that.
+You might think that equine- assisted therapy is just riding horses, but it’s much more than that.
 Working with horses includes feeding and grooming as well as building a relationship.
 Horses are intelligent and sensitive animals.
 You can’t expect to work with them without gaining their trust first.
 In other words, a horse has expectations from a person working with it.
-This creates a responsibility for the person in addiction and mental health programs.
+This creates a responsibility for the person in addiction and behavioral health programs.
 Often, this type of responsibility is something they haven’t had.

 The main benefit of working with horses is relationship-building skills.
 A horse is very sensitive to the person working with them, which means that interacting with them is similar to interacting with a person.
 Building trust with a horse takes some work.
 Equine therapy teaches the following skills:

 Nearly everyone can benefit in some way from working with a horse.
 However, equine therapy is especially beneficial for those in addiction recovery.
 It can also help those struggling with depression or anxiety.
 In all three cases, people tend to lose confidence and retreat to isolation.
 Therapy with horses can help these people become more open and work on controlling their impulses.
 A horse is almost like a living mirror as they give immediate feedback in interactions.
-Other conditions that can be helped with equine therapy include the following:
+Other conditions that can be helped with equine- assisted therapy include the following:

 Working with horses can involve a lot more than just riding, cleaning and grooming.
 The therapist in charge of the session will typically set goals for each outing.
 For example, one session might involve the patient successfully leading the horse from one spot to another, or putting a halter on the horse.
 They will then discuss with the therapist what ideas and thoughts they used to complete the task.

 This type of application helps people with anxiety as it encourages being focused and present instead of worrying about the past or future.
 They must communicate with the handler, the therapist and the animal.
-This type of living in the moment activity also helps those with depression and other mental health conditions.
+This type of living in the moment activity also helps those with depression and other behavioral health conditions.
 Other techniques used during equine-assisted therapy sessions include the following: